 Staying Ahead of the Curve

-In many countries across the globe, BIM solutions have become mandatory inclusions in construction projects.
-As the benefits of these solutions continue to bring efficiency and organization to construction projects, you can bet that the adoption of BIM systems will only continue to rise.
+In many countries across the globe, BIM tools have become mandatory inclusions in construction projects.
+As the benefits of these products continue to bring efficiency and organization to construction projects, you can bet that the adoption of BIM tools will only continue to rise.

 Believe it or not, having a fully represented 3D model of your construction project can head off some serious team disputes before they even start.
 If there is a debate raging about how a certain portion of the project needs to be done or how it should look, teams can quickly refer to a model.